nessalc/lapo-presenter-notes/docs/solar-system/jupiter.md

 ## Galilean Moons General Information

-1. Jupiter has more moons than the other planets.
-Jupiter has 63 known moons.
+1. Jupiter has 53 named moons and 26 others awaiting official names for a combined possible total of 79 moons.
+Jupiter only recently lost the title of planet with the most moons to Saturn, which has possibly 82 moons.

 |    |    |
 |:---|---:|